parts of Wartime by Paul Fussell - week 6::

 I haven't been keeping up with this blog.
 From now on I will.
 I decided to create this blog (and keep it up) because at the end of the quarter I'm turning in a paper on my thoughts and comments of all the readings in this seminar.
 So, if I want to have anything to write about I need to keep up with this blog (or at least write about the articles SOMEWHERE).

-The Great War and Modern Memory.
+So, for Monday I'm reading a couple of different things.
+The reading I just finished is about the Great War (World War I), page 7-18 and 69-74 from Paul Fussell's The Great War and Modern Memory.
 Something I've learned very quickly in this seminar is that I don't like reading about war.
 I know there are tons of people who like it, well maybe not like but enjoying finding out about history through readings about war, but I just don't like it.
 Hmm why don't I?
 I guess I don't because most of the time I don't know who is who (who is whom?), I can't keep track of which side is winning or being written about that moment, and most of all I just hate war.
 I can't figure out which side is the "good side" because there is never a clear answer because there are bad (and good) parts of every group.
 The first part of this reading was about the major "battles" in the War and the significance of each.
 Much of the descriptions of each battle was about how many men died on both sides (Germany vs. Britain, France, and at the end the US).
 In Fussell's explanations the number of deaths were very important.
 Something I thought Fussell did very well was including real thoughts from men during the war.
 After reading some of the personal thoughts of people in the war I could understand what was happening a whole lot more.
 I remember Barbara Tuchman said that she never ever used long words in her books.
 I notice that many many writers say extremely complicated things just so it looks good.
 But I don't care how it LOOKS, I want to be able to understand what they're writing about!
 And yeah, I know it's adult reading and everything and there will be words and phrases I don't know, but don't use words that even my dad doesn't know!
 I'm reading this stuff to understand it and develop my knowledge of the certain topic, not to get more confused and frustrated with it and then not want to read anything more about whatever I'm reading about.

-However, I'm getting off on another tangent, back to
+However, I'm getting off on another tangent, back to this reading.

 Towards the end when Fussell was discussing how during and after the Great War, many many people thought that every war would never end.
 Here are some parts I liked: